dacoloma/Cheatsheets/Sysadmin.md

 Address: 140.82.118.3
 ```
 > 10.51.1.42 is the default DNS server.
-> In OS X, the default DNS IP address can be found ( in /etc/resolv.conf
+> In OS X, the default DNS IP address can be found (and configured) in /etc/resolv.conf
 ### Query an specific DSN server
 ```bash
 $ nslookup github.com 8.8.8.8